Prenatal Education and Prevention of Incontinence and Hernia

 - 80% hadn’t received information on fecal incontinence

-- 72.8% hadn’t received information on changes in vaginal caliber
+- 72.8% hadn’t received information on changes in the vaginal caliber

 - 84% hadn’t received information about neuropathy